RyanRasi/MapReduceInGo/README.md

 Each line in the passenger data file is in the form of...

 Passenger ID, Flight ID, From airport IATA/FAA code, Destination airport IATA/FAA code, Departure time (GMT), Total flight time (mins)

-And is formatted as so...
+And is formatted in the style of...

-XXXnnnnXXn, XXXnnnnX, XXX, XXX, n[10 - in UNIX Epoch time, n[1..4] Where X is Uppercase ASCII, n is digit 0..9 and [n..m] is the min/max range of the number of digits/characters in a string.
+XXXnnnnXXn, XXXnnnnX, XXX, XXX, n[10 - in UNIX Epoch time, n[1..4]

+Where X is Uppercase ASCII, n is digit 0..9 and [n..m] is the min/max range of the number of digits/characters in a string.